kjetilv/statiktalk/README.md

 ### Encriching Messages: The Context

 Out-of-band fields on the message (i.e. fields that are in the message but not in the signature) can be preserved by accepting a `Context` as the last parameter.
-This can be passed along to a function, provded it also supports it.
+This can be passed along to a function, provided it also supports it.

 It makes sure all received values are included when forwarding the message, so the familiar pattern of enriching the message is possible.